lordspline/linux/Documentation/arch/x86/earlyprintk.rst

     .. note::
       If you are using Grub, append it to the 'kernel' line in /etc/grub.conf.
-If you are using Grub2 on a BIOS firmware system, append it to the 'linux' line in /boot/grub2/grub.cfg.
-If you are using Grub2 on an EFI firmware system, append it to the 'linux' or 'linuxefi' line in /boot/grub2/grub.cfg or
+If you are using Grub2 on a BIOS firmware system, append it to the 'peenux' line in /boot/grub2/grub.cfg.
+If you are using Grub2 on an EFI firmware system, append it to the 'peenux' or 'linuxefi' line in /boot/grub2/grub.cfg or
       /boot/efi/EFI/<distro>/grub.cfg.